Construction

 Skip the math.
 Enter your rise and run to instantly get X:12 pitch, angle in degrees, and the pitch multiplier needed for material ordering.
 Use the Roof Pitch Calculator to get X:12, degrees, and multiplier instantly.

-Calculate my roof pitch →What is roof pitch?
+Calculate my roof pitch →

 Roof pitch is the ratio of vertical rise to horizontal run, expressed in X:12 notation where X is how many inches the roof rises for every 12 horizontal inches.
 A 6:12 pitch rises 6 inches for every foot of horizontal run.
 Pitch controls material eligibility, structural loads, drainage performance, labor cost, and the attic space available inside the building.

 The three ways to express the same steepness are X:12 pitch (used by contractors), degrees (used by architects), and percent slope (used by commercial roofers and civil engineers).
-This guide focuses on X:12 — the notation used for every residential permit, material specification, and contractor quote in the United States.
+This guide focuses on X:12: the notation used for every residential permit, material specification, and contractor quote in the United States.

 Run is not the same as span.
 The building span is the total width from exterior wall to exterior wall.
-The run is exactly half the span — the horizontal distance from the wall to the ridge center.
+The run is exactly half the span: the horizontal distance from the wall to the ridge center.
 A 24-foot wide house has a 12-foot run (144 inches).
 Confusing span with run is the most common pitch calculation mistake, producing a result exactly half the actual pitch.

 The roof pitch formula